-is the amount that the Bank might have to pay out against financial guarantees and loan commitments, less the impairment the Bank has made for these items.
-The credit exposure for capital requirement purposes does not reconcile with the net carrying amount in the Consolidated Financial Statements mostly due to the contribution of off-balance sheet items, see LI2 in the Additional Pillar 3 Disclosures for details on the difference.
+Credit risk exposure comprises both on-balance sheet and off-balance sheet items.
+Exposure to credit risk for on-balance sheet assets is the net carrying amount as reported in the Consolidated Financial Statements, see Template LI1.
+The maximum credit exposure for off-balance sheet items is the amount that the Bank might have to pay out against financial guarantees and loan commitments, less the impairment the Bank has made for these items.
+The credit exposure for capital requirement purposes does not reconcile with the net carrying amount in the Consolidated Financial Statements mostly due to the contribution of off-balance sheet items, see Template LI2 in the Additional Pillar 3 Disclosures for details on the difference.